 QGIS with Open Street Map, JC July 2020 (Towns 500+ green, 1,000+ blue, 6,000+ red).

 Population centres marked on the map and similar centres for the rest of Victoria were examined as candidates but the required subsidies would range up to ten times greater.
 An additional network of 5,577km is required to service these rural towns and is shown on the next screen.
 It is a radial, not grid, network.
-Separate consideration of tourist investments would be warranted with better understanding of the cost structure.
+Separate consideration of tourist investments would be warranted with better understanding of the cost structure and options.